BobRak/OpenHAB-Smartthings/README.md

 ## 9/11/2020

 This has been added to the openHAB distribution.
 It is called "Samsung Smartthings" in the Add-ons tab.
 [Click here](https://www.openhab.org/addons/bindings/smartthings/)

+## 1/20/2021

+This version requires OH 3.1.
+It fixes a bug that caused the Discovery service to not find any devices connected to the Smartthings hub.
+This has been submitted to openHAB but is being posted here for anone that wants quicker access to the changes.